joshleitzel/constitutions/albania/albania.md

 2. The Council of Ministers presents to the Assembly draft laws necessary for implementing this Constitution.

 ### Article 179
-1. The mandate of the existing constitutional organs with the entering into force of this Constitution ends pursuant to the terms contemplated by Law No. 7491, dated 29.4.1991, “On the Main Constitutional Provisions“ and its respective amendments.
+1. The mandate of the existing constitutional organs with the entering into force of this Constitution ends pursuant to the terms contemplated by Law No. 7491, dated 29.4.1991, “On the Main Constitutional Provisions” and its respective amendments.
 2. The members of the Court of Cassation continue their activity as members of the High Court pursuant to their previous mandate.
 3. The members of the High Council of Justice elected from the ranks of the prosecutors are replaced with new members elected by a general meeting of the judges.
 4. The organs of local government continue their activity until their mandate terminates.